 1. Avoid Added Sugars

 After discontinuing the birth control pills, it is important to keep a check on the food you consume.
 It is best to avoid anything that is processed and that contains added sugars.
-Added sugars and processed foods can lead to inflammation that
+Added sugars and processed foods can lead to inflammation that may result in other health conditions and can also lead to unnecessary weight gain.

 2. Keep Your Stress Levels Low